vkovac2/multiagent_fairness_reproducibility/README.md

 # Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study

 This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study.
+Models have been placed in the folder models_evaluation while trajectories have been placed in the folder trajectories_for_plots.

 ## Cloning the repository